LeetLLM

 Datacenter accelerator with native FP8 pathFP8 + KV-cache tuningBetter quality/memory tradeoff than jumping straight to INT4

 Practical rule of thumb: if the whole model fits on GPU, benchmark an AWQ or GPTQ path supported by your runtime.
-If it does not, benchmark a GGUF partial-offload path.
+If a local deployment needs CPU/GPU split placement, benchmark a GGUF artifact with a compatible runtime.

 Mastery check